Maple Sugar Party

 Gary and Wini Martin have a one hundred-acre Certified Tree Farm with

-a cozy indoor display room.
+a portable bandsaw mill.
 The Martins carefully manage their woodland

 resources and will talk to you about silviculture, explaining the principles